apache/maven-resolver/src/site/markdown/upgrading-resolver.md

 ## Session handling changes

-Maven Resolver 2.x introduced "onSessionEnd" hooks, that became required for some new features (like HTTP/2 transports are).
-While existing "Resolver 1.x" way of handling session will still work, they may produce resource leaks, and client code "managing" Resolver (like Maven) are strongly advised to upgrade their session handling.
-Client code "using" Resolver (like Maven Mojos) does not have to change anything, they should be able to continue to function in very same way as before.
+Maven Resolver 2.x introduced "onSessionEnd" hooks, that became required for some of the new features (like HTTP/2 transports are).
+While existing "Resolver 1.x" way of handling session will still work, it may produce resource leaks.
+Client code **managing Resolver** (like Maven) os strongly advised to upgrade session handling.
+Client code **using Resolver** (like Maven Mojos) do not have to change anything, they should be able to continue to function in very same way as before (as with Resolver 1.x).

 What changed on surface:
 * introduction of `RepositorySystemSession` nested interfaces `CloseableRepositorySystemSession` and `SessionBuilder`.
 * introduction of `RepositorySystem` new method `createSessionBuilder` that creates `SessionBuilder` instances.
-* deprecation of `DefaultRepositorySystemSession` default constructor, this construct is actually the "Resolver 1.x way" of using sessions.
+* deprecation of `DefaultRepositorySystemSession` default constructor, this constructor is actually the "Resolver 1.x way" of using sessions.

-Required changes in client code managing Resolver 2.x:
+Required changes in **client code managing Resolver 2.x**:
 * do not use `DefaultRepositorySystemSession` default constructor anymore.
 * instead, use `RepositorySystem#createSessionBuilder` to create `SessionBuilder` and out of it `CloseableRepositorySystemSession` instances.
 * handle sessions as resources: each created instance should be closed once finished their use.
 * session instances created by given `RepositorySystem` should be used only with that same instance.
-* to shallow-copy session instances without needing to close them, using existing `DefaultRepositorySystemSession` copy constructor is acceptable (this is what Mojos do usually).
+* to shallow-copy session instances using existing `DefaultRepositorySystemSession` copy constructor is acceptable (this is what Mojos do).
-* to shallow-copy existing sessions use `SessionBuilder#withRepositorySystemSession` (this is a new way, instead of `DefaultRepositorySystemSession` copy constructor, when you want new session lifecycle as well).
+* to shallow-copy session instances but have new lifecycle as well, use `SessionBuilder#withRepositorySystemSession`.